TheIronYard-humdrum/w1-Project/normal-mode/README.md

 ##### Hard Mode
 * Learned proficiency with sprites and psuedo tags.
-* Problem:  content showing in psuedo tags.
+* Problem:  content not showing in psuedo tags.
 Solution: don't forget the `content: "" ;`.
 * Practice using `zoom`.